Macrometacorp/docs/docs/cep/query-guide/named-aggregation.md

 ### Distributed Aggregation

-Distributed Aggregation allows you to partially process aggregations in different shards.
-This allows Stream worker in one shard to be responsible only for processing a part of the aggregation.
+Distributed aggregation allows you to partially process aggregations in different shards.
+This allows stream worker in one shard to be responsible only for processing a part of the aggregation.

 **Syntax**